Professional Climbing Instructors’ Association: Top Rope Climbing Instructor Course (outdoor)

 Location: Hidden Rocks, in the George Washington National Forest, 30 mins. west of Harrisonburg.

-Cost: $425 for the course (includes 1 year PCIA membership); $125 additional for the exam day.
+Cost: $450 for the course (includes 1 year PCIA membership); $150 additional for the exam day, scheduled individually, and subsequent to the course.

 Provider: Lester Zook, WILD GUYde Adventures LLC (firstname.lastname@example.org, 540-433-1637)